-Members of the Conference on College Composition and Communication and others who are interested in the goals and activities of CCCC are invited to submit proposals for sessions, posters, and workshops at the 2019 CCCC Annual Convention.
+Members of the Conference on College Composition and Communication and others who are interested in the goals and activities of CCCC are invited to submit proposals for sessions, posters, and workshops at the 2020 CCCC Annual Convention, and/or to serve as convention Documentarians.
 CCCC Annual Convention programs are open to everyone, including scholars from other disciplines.
 Nonmembers of CCCC are welcome to submit proposals but are urged to join the organization.
 CCCC is a nonprofit organization and cannot reimburse program participants for travel or hotel expenses.

-Competition for a place on the program is intense—many good proposals cannot be accepted.
+Competition for a place on the program is intense.
+Largely due to space constraints, many good proposals cannot be accepted.
 The percentage of the program devoted to a specific area (see the area cluster list) is determined by the number of proposals received in that area.
-All proposals are evaluated in two groups (panels and individuals) by reviewers with special expertise in each area, who advise the Program Chair on proposal acceptance.
+All proposals are evaluated in two groups (panels and individuals) by reviewers who advise the Program Chair on proposal acceptance.
 These peer-reviewed submissions will constitute the greater part of the program, with the remainder consisting of sessions initiated by the Program Chair.

 To ensure participants receive an early fall notification of program participation, all electronic submissions must be received by 11:59 p.m.
-EDT, Monday, May 7, 2018.
-Proposals must be submitted through the online program proposal system.
+EDT, Monday, May 6, 2019.
+Proposals must be submitted through the online program proposal system opening on March 16.
 No mailed proposals will be accepted.

 CCCC will provide LCD projectors, with the accompanying projection screen, for concurrent sessions and workshops.
 Presenters are responsible for bringing their own laptop/device and appropriate adapter.